dfs5/decWAF/README.md

         },

 - Copy and paste this id into the {{policy_id}} variable and run the call.
 - Next run 'Export Suggestions' to get the suggestions listed in json format.
+If you want to filter on suggestions that have reached a specific level (e.g. >90%) run the 'Filter suggestions for export' POST call and set the score level to match your requirements (e.g.: "filter": "score gt 90")
 - Now you can copy&paste them into the main policy declaration 'arcadia_api_sec.json' under the 'modifications' section.
 - Finaly re-apply the entire 'arcadia api sec pol' declaration to apply the learning suggestions to the policy.
 You can varify the modifications in the BIG-IP UI.